-It consists one coin type motor which is a Permanent Magnet coreless DC motor.
-It vibrates when the input is logic HIGH.
+It consists of one coin type motor which is a Permanent Magnet coreless DC motor.
+It vibrates when the input logic is HIGH.
 It is very easy to drive and Grove compatible.
 Can be used in toys and cell phone modules.

 For all Grove users (especially beginners), we provide you guidance PDF documents.
 Please download and read through Preface - Getting Started and Introduction to Grove before your using of the product.

 Grove - Introduction in a Vibration Motor - only for adults